-We are huge board game lovers at our hours.
+We are huge board game lovers at our house.
 We have always played quite intensive board games since I was a child (actually, farther back than that, my dad was a board game geek since college with the likes of Diplomacy).

 When my husband joined the family, he embraced the board game culture and jumped right in there with us.

 We do like a game of Sorry or Guess Who now and then, but our family favorites are games that go a bit beyond the basics.

 Of course, some younger kids may be ready sooner and some kids might not be interested in some of these games until they are older.

-10 Board Games for Families
+Our Favorite Non-Boring Board Games for Families

 The Settlers of Catan